Upper and lower blepharoplasty

 FAQ - Frequently asked questions

-In Norway, it is not allowed to show before and after pictures of silicone from cosmetic procedures in marketing or on the clinic's website.
+In Norway, it is not permitted to show before and after pictures of silicone from cosmetic procedures in marketing or on the clinic's website.
 However, we can show great pictures from previous patients when you come for a consultation with the surgeon.